|Units by Discipline|

-The Master of Arts in Christian Ministry & Leadership with concentrations in Pastoral Care & Counseling & Women’s Ministries is designed as a professional program for specialized ministry.
-It has been developed for those whose calling to Christian service is to positions of leadership for which the Master of Divinity or other professional degrees are not normally required.
+The Master of Arts in Christian Ministry and Leadership with concentrations in Pastoral Care and Counseling, and Preaching and Pastoral Ministry is designed as a professional program for specialized ministry.
+It has been developed for those whose calling to Christian service is to positions of leadership for which the Master of Divinity or other professional degrees are not normally required

 The degree is structured to provide:

 - An understanding of Scriptures for students anticipating Christian ministries that would include pastoral or lay counsel, parachurch organization counseling, women's ministries, specialized "tent-making" occupations in other cultures, lay leaders in the local church and others.